Lune Forest

 The area supports breeding populations of several important birds: merlin, short-eared owl and Eurasian golden plover are listed in Annex 1 of the European Commission's Birds Directive as requiring special protection, while black grouse, red grouse, dunlin, Northern lapwing, ring ouzel and twite are listed in the United Kingdom's Red Data Book (Birds).

 The site is within the North Pennines Area of Outstanding Natural Beauty.

+A small part of the land within the area designated as Lune Forest SSSI is owned by the Ministry of Defence (the northwest section below Mickle Fell lies within Warcop Training Area).